UNITED STATES

 The accompanying consolidated financial statements have been prepared assuming the Company will continue as a going concern.
 The Company has limited operating history and its prospects are subject to risks, expenses, and uncertainties frequently encountered by companies in the biotechnology and pharmaceutical industries.
 These risks include, but are not limited to, the uncertainty of availability of additional financing and the uncertainty of achieving future profitability.

-Since inception, the Company has incurred net losses.
-During the three months ended March 31, 2023, the Company incurred a net loss of $
+Since inception, the Company has incurred net losses and negative cash flows from operations.
+During the three and nine months ended September 30, 2024, the Company incurred a net loss of $

 Note 2—Summary of significant accounting policies and basis of presentation